How DNA, genetic genealogy made 2018 the year to crack cold cases

 Genetic genealogy only got on the public radar in April after the first public arrest through this DNA-and-family-tracing technique.

-Since then, genetic genealogy has helped lead to 24 other suspect identifications, according to genetic genealogy expert CeCe Moore.
+Since then, genetic genealogy has helped lead to 24 other suspect identification, according to genetic genealogy expert CeCe Moore.

 Moore is a chief genetic genealogist with Parabon NanoLabs, the company that’s worked on the majority of the cold cases cracked through genetic genealogy this year.